zaclummys/apex-by-example/horizontal-slicing/README.md

 Some examples of classes that could be implemented in the infrastructure layer include:
 - **Repositories**: Classes that handle data access and persistence.
 They interact with the database and provide methods to retrieve, save, and delete domain entities.
 - **Callouts**: Classes that handle external service integrations.
-They provide methods to make HTTP requests and handle responses from external APIs.
+They provide methods to make Outbound callouts to external APIs and handle the responses.
-- **WebService**: Classes that provide common technical services, such as logging, caching, and configuration management.
+- **Utilities**: Classes that provide technical services, such as logging, caching, and configuration management.

 Now, let's see an example of a repository that retrieves and saves properties to the database.